As nice it is to proudly pronounce WordPress authorship of your site, you may not…

 Basically, Slash Admin adds a few new settings to your admin panel, which allow you to easily upgrade your user experience on the front and back end.
 This includes the ability to easily upload a favicon, change the logo on the login screen, add fonts from Google Fonts, add your Google Analytics code, exclude sections for non-admin users, and a bunch more.
-All of these settings are completely optional, so you can simply switch on the settings that help you out, and leave the others alone.
+All of these settings are completely optional, so you can simply switch to the settings that help you out, and leave the others alone.
 The plugin is really geared towards site administrators of blog’s and content sites that want to just tweak their site a bit, and tack on a few extra features.

-This is very similar in theory to WP Caregiver, but adds a few more options for customizing the admin login screen and front-end.
+This is very similar in theory to WP Caregiver but adds a few more options for customizing the admin login screen and front-end.

 How’s It Work?